 - Limited flavor options

-Gold Bee is a California-based company specializing in premium CBD extracts for humans and pets.
+Gold Bee is a Nevada-based company specializing in premium CBD extracts for humans and pets.
 The company’s founders spent 10 years in the superfood space before hopping on the CBD market; they’ve been making organic raw honey and coconut oil.

 Gold Bee has recently introduced its line of pet products, featuring CBD oil for dogs and one version of dog treats.

 The Gold Bee CBD oil for dogs is available in one concentration, providing 600 mg of full-spectrum CBD per bottle.
 At 20 mg of CBD per milliliter, it’s a great product for medium and large dogs.
 That being said, we’d like to see an option for small or extra-small dogs, as the current potency may be difficult to dose in them.